-Different from most major tunneling projects, the ESF Tunnel construction contract is on a cost plus contractual basis.
+Different from most major tunneling projects, the ESF tunnel construction contract is on a cost plus contractual basis.
 Funding is subject to an annual congressional appropriation, so the timing and amount of tunnel work done or equipment and materials procured are not within the strict control of the constructor.
-Rather, management of YMP sets priorities and goals, and funding needs and allocations are projected and revised as the project moves forward.
-Allowable costs and fees are set by the U.S. Government procurement regulations.
+Rather, management of YMP sets priorities and goals, and funding needs are projected and funding allocations are revised as the project moves forward.
+Allowable costs and fees are set by U. S. Government procurement regulations.